IacopomC/iacopomc.github.io/_posts/2020-07-13-lane-finding.md

   - Post
 ---

 The purpose of this post is to explain the theory behind the project [Finding Lane Lines on the Road](https://iacopomc.github.io/projects/2020-07-13-lane-finding-project/) and build up some intuition about the process.
-There won't be any snippet from the source code since we only want to build a high level understanding of why we do what we do.
+There won't be any snippets from the source code since we only want to build a high level understanding of why we do what we do.
 <br/>

 Let's always keep in mind that the goal is to identify and track the position of the lane lines in an image.
 So, we first ask ourselves, what useful features does a lane line have that we can use?